 - Human beings don’t act, they behave and managing a brand is a lot like directing a film.
-Everyone, be they an entry-level employee or the CEO, has a role to play and a brand’s success relies on authenticity.
+Everyone, be they an entry-level employee or the CEO, has a role to play and a brand’s success hinges on their ability to be authentic.

 I first heard the phrase “find the stone” from my directing teacher, Francine Parker, while getting my MFA in Film from the Art Center College of Design.
 Francine had a reputation for being a ball-buster and she didn’t disappoint.
-But her militant approach demanded that you knew what “the f’ing point is you’re trying to make” at all times.
+But her militant approach demanded that you knew what “the f’ing point is” at all times.
 And so should your brand.
 The stone is the essence.
 It is the one central, unifying force that, like a stone dropped in water, will radiate energy throughout an organization.

 The end result of the finding the stone process is brands emerge with a cohesive vision and unifying message that team members rally around and external marketing can promote.